Games of Thrones fan or not, Dubrovnik should be high up on your bucket list.

 Evening: See Dubrovnik from Above Via the Cable Car

-Tip: stay put until the sun sets and your entire view across Lokrum, Dubrovnik and the more distant Croatian islands will go from wow to is this even real?
-By far a holiday highlight for me.
+Tip: stay put until the sun sets and your entire view across Lokrum, The sight of Dubrovnik down below and the more distant Croatian islands is breathtaking.

 If you choose to go solo in Dubrovnik just like us, then I hope this guide helps you see the key attractions which have people falling in love with the city over and over again.